 From a legal perspective, it means that handwritten documents, court notes, or any printed documents can be digitized so they can be electronically edited, searched, stored and used by other artificial intelligence techniques for analysis.

 Once the character is extracted, the output is matched to a lexicon (a dictionary of characters).
 OCR is a mostly automated process (most fonts are fully recognised) although for handwritten documentation it requires some initial ‘training’.
 Now the data has been accessed (or digitized to a standard) we need to make sense of the information for it to be actionable.

 Text classification is organising or classifying the information into interpretable groups.
-There are two types of data:

 Structured: Excel, SQL, CMS, customer data, transaction history – data that can be easily labelled with an identifiable field such as name, date etc

 Unstructured coupled with Deep Learning: Documents, contracts, texts, emails, chat conversations, websites social media – data that takes additional training in order to be classified with specific fields.
 Using Deep Learning we transformunstructured data into structured data, which is where the real value from data is achieved.
 Deep learning is the best approach to quickly and effectively classify unlabelled and unstructured data – ie your contracts and supporting documents.
 Deep learning models perform automated feature extraction without any need for humans to intervene and assign a probability to classify based on a particular label.
 The classified data can be then stored in the repository as structured data.

 Time is money in any corporate department, but when it comes to labor costs within legal – it can become an astronomical waste of money allowing highly-skilled and highly-paid labor perform tasks that take them away from the heavy lifting tasks they were hired for in the first place.